zero01101/openOutpaint/README.md

 - floating control panel to easily change models/samplers/steps/prompts/CFG/etc options for each dream summoned from the latent void _(NOTE: model switching requires A1111 webUI to be on commit [5a6387e](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/5a6387e189dc365c47a7979b9040d5b6fdd7ba43) or more recent)_
 - floating toolbox with handy keyboard shortcuts
 - optional grid snapping for precision
-- optional hi-res fix for blank/txt2img dreams which, if enabled, uses image width/height / 2 as firstpass size
+- optional hi-res fix for blank/txt2img dreams
-  - optional HRfix lock px to constrain maximum firstpass values
+  - **_NOTE: as of v0.0.12.5/webUI commit [ef27a18](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/ef27a18b6b7cb1a8eebdc9b2e88d25baf2c2414d), HRfix has been COMPLETELY reworked and no longer works even remotely the same and webUI would actively use the newly "invalid" firstpass sizes as the_ desired output resolution _after yelling about them being invalid, thus openOutpaint's implementation is no longer compatible with versions of A1111 predating that.
+You will be alerted to the outdated webUI and the HRfix option will become disabled in this event._**
 - optional overmasking for potentially better seams between outpaints - set overmask px value to 0 to disable the feature
 - import arbitrary images and scale/stamp on the canvas whenever, wherever you'd like
 - upscaler support for final output images